 Intex specializes in producing extraordinarily small plastic parts that require extreme precision.
-We also produce small-size parts with micro features, mold in and around existing components, and create components using intricate lead frames or inserts.
+We also produce small-size parts with micro features, mould in and around existing components, and create components using intricate lead frames or inserts.

 Areas of Expertise